syncfusion/blazor-docs/src/charts/sparkline/dimensions.md

 component: "Sparkline"

-description: "Learn here all about Dimensions of Syncfusion Sparkline (SfSparkline) component and more."
+description: "Learn here all about dimensions of Syncfusion Sparkline (SfSparkline) component and more."
 ---

 # Dimensions in Blazor Sparkline (SfSparkline)

 ## Size for container

-The Sparkline Charts can be rendered to its container size.
-You can set the size through inline or CSS as demonstrated in the following code.
+The size of the Sparkline Chart is determined by the container size, and it can be changed inline or via CSS, as shown below.

 ```csharp
 @using Syncfusion.Blazor.Charts